michellejl/portfolio/README.md

-Working on a new layout for my portfolio.
-Still playing with how I want to code it.
-See individual methods for creating it in the different folders.

-Starting with playing with Flexbox for the layout.
+Playing with a possible layout option for a portfolio I am rebuilding.
+This was mostly built to get myself more familiar with the features available as part of flexbox